vvbbnn00/WARP-Clash-API/README_en.md

 > **Warning**
 >
-> This project is for educational and communication purposes only.
-Do not use it for illegal activities; otherwise, you
-> will be solely responsible for the consequences.
+> This project is entirely non-commercial and is intended solely for educational and communicative purposes.
+Please do not use it for illegal activities, as the consequences will be borne by the user.

 ## 🤔 What is This?